arilloid/addcom/README.md

 | `--model `      | `-o`     | TEXT   | Specify a LLM to use for comment generation           | None    |

 ### Notes

+Providing CLI options will override the default `TOML` settings.

 `--output` / `-o` - If multiple files are specified, the commented source code from all files will be combined and saved into a single output file.

 `--api-key` / `-a` - As mentioned above, there are 3 ways to provide the API key to the tool, passing the API key using this option will override the API key that was exposed to the terminal/the API key set in the `TOML`.